dan-sprague/FastBreak/README.md

 ### Complicated functions

-FastBreak.jl utilizes an analytical gradient with the `AdvancedHMC.jl` library to perform speedy Bayesian inference, about 2-3X faster than Stan.
+Segmented regression can be used to fit more complicates functios utilizes an analytical gradient with the `AdvancedHMC.jl` library to perform speedy Bayesian inference, about 2-3X faster than Stan.
 Fast MAP estimates are available via Newton's method but may underestimate uncertainty in the parameter estimate.

 <p align = "center">
 <img src="https://raw.githubusercontent.com/dan-sprague/FastBreak/main/img/sine_map_vs_mcmc_finall.svg" alt="Population Growth 1" width="49%"/>